 While working towards your sommelier certification and gaining upper-level wine education and beverage expertise, this culinary bachelor’s degree concentration provides you with advanced principles of management specific to the front of the house, and details how to measure the success of a Service Delivery Model.
 This service piece, along with the business-operating component and immersive semester of study at the CIA’s California campus, makes the concentration truly unique.
 During this concentration, you will:

-Only students in the CIA bachelor’s degree Food Business Management program are eligible for this concentration.
+Only students in the CIA bachelor’s degree Food Business Management and Applied Food Studies programs are eligible for this concentration.

 1946 Campus DriveHyde Park, NY 12538-1499